tlaughlan/commissionator/README.md

  This project has been an excellent learning experience.
 As someone who had minimal practical experience with Spring there was a lot to learn.
 Thank goodness for all the Spring.io guides!

- ##### Challenges
+ #### Challenges

  For the input validation I decided to focus on implementing server-side checks instead of doing it before submission in the frontend.
 This was a deliberate choice for the sake of learning.
 I found the `javax.validation.constraints` annotations to be useful and intuitive.
 The main challenge was getting the validated model to interact properly with the controller.
 Once I learned how to use the BindingResult object to pass the errors things fell into place.

  At first I was confused about how to unit test the controller.
-Unit test by nature should be as isolated as possible but the controller seemed so strongly coupled to the other parts of the application to me that I was unsure how I would test it.
+Unit tests by nature should be as isolated as possible but the controller seemed so strongly coupled to the other parts of the application to me that I was unsure how I would test it.
 Once I learned that I could use the `@AutoConfigureMockMvc` annotation to provide a mocked context I was very impressed at how simple it was to craft the test http requests and assert based on the responses.

- ##### If I could go back in time...
+ #### If I could go back in time...

  I regret the way that I decided to pass the Commission object around the whole application.
 I should have written the services so that they provided values for the commission object to consume instead of making operations on the object